Vornado sells entire J.C. Penney stake for $13 per share

+* Said on Monday that Cyprus-based Twinlight Finance Limited (Twinlight Finance) sold its entire 74.62 pct stake of the company

-Vornado Realty Trust (VNO.N) has sold its 13.4 million shares in J.C.
-Penney Co Inc (JCP.N) for $13 a share, ending a three-year investment in the struggling department store operator it had pushed to renew itself.
+Sept 20 Vornado Realty Trust has sold its 13.4 million shares in J.C.
+Penney Co Inc for $13 a share, ending a three-year investment in the struggling department store operator it had pushed to renew itself.

 Vornado, which had told investors last week it would soon sell its stake, owned 6.1 percent of shares, which it sold in a block trade to Citigroup Global Markets Inc, according to a regulatory filing on Friday.